Research Activities

 XVI Colóquio de Estudantes de Pós-graduação da USP

-Place: São Paulo, Brazil
+Sao Paulo, Brazil 2023

 I presented my master’s thesis at the XVI Colóquio de Estudantes de Pós-graduação at the University of São Paulo (USP), where I discussed glacial dynamics at Tapado Glacier and the development of a field-based monitoring strategy.
 The event fostered interdisciplinary exchange and provided a platform for emerging research across Brazilian graduate programs.
 My talk also highlighted the collaboration between USP and the University of Bergen (UiB), strengthening international academic ties.